jamf/regatta/docs/user_guide/get.md

 for the complete gRPC API documentation for retrieving records from Regatta.

-Range API serves for the retrieval of data, offering exact key-value pair lookups, prefix searches and range searches.
+Range API serves for the retrieval of data, offering exact key-value pair lookups, prefix searches, and range searches.

 ## Exact key-value pair lookup